namely/redeuce/README.md

 }
 ```

-Redeuce will help you splitting this store into 4 easily manageable sub part.
+Redeuce will help you splitting this store into easily manageable sub parts.

 - `ui` that consist of two simple keys:
   - `isLoading`